pleabargain/EnglishHelpsYourCareer/english_expressing_confusion.md

 - I am not very good with English, so please bear with me.

 # phrases to express uncertainty
+- How do you say it in English?
 - How do you say this word?
+- How do you say this in English?
+- What is it called in English?
+- What do you call this in English?
+- Maybe I didn't express myself correctly.
 - I don't know how to explain it.
+- I don't know what it's called.
 - I don't know what you are talking about.
 - I'm not sure what you are talking about.
 - I'm not sure how to say this.